laravel/nova-docs/1.0/metrics/defining-metrics.md

 Once your partition metric class has been generated, you're ready to customize it.
 Each partition metric class contains a `calculate` method.
 This method should return a `Laravel\Nova\Metrics\PartitionResult` object.
 Don't worry, Nova ships with a variety of helpers for quickly generating results.

-In this example, we are using the `count` helper, which will automatically perform a `count` query against the specified Eloquent model and retrieve the number of models belonging to each value of your specified "group by" column:
+In this example, we are using the `count` helper, which will automatically perform a `count` query against the specified Eloquent model and retrieve the number of models belonging to each distinct value of your specified "group by" column:

 ```php
 <?php